 Are you designing a new build or kitchen remodel?
-This Modern Organic Kitchen Design Board is full of inspiration on creating your new space!
+This Modern Organic Kitchen Design Board is full of inspiration for creating your new space!

 I recently shared about choosing the appliances for our new build, but let’s talk about the design!
 I touched on this briefly in the post and how it’s important to the style of appliances you choose.
 Let’s start from the beginning and I’ll walk you through our Modern Organic Kitchen Design.
 You can also catch up but reading our post all about our overall design aesthetic for a deeper look into my design process.